-Tip: Set aside time to spend with each child individually, so each one feels they get your attention.
+Tip: Set aside time with your kids individually, so each gets your undivided attention and feels special.

 You Gain a Bathroom Buddy

 It'll be a couple of years before you start potty training your new baby.
-But when you do, either you or your spouse will likely have an audience when you go to the bathroom.
-It's called parent modeling.
-And it's one way to teach what going to the bathroom is all about.
-A kid, especially a smart kid like yours, can learn a lot by watching.
+When you do, either you or your spouse can expect an audience when you go.
+It's called parent modeling, and it's one way to teach what using the bathroom is all about.

 Baby Love Is Real

-For some parents, it's instantaneous.
-For others, it may take a while.
-But someday you'll look at your child and feel a depth of emotion you haven't known before.
-Just how boundless that feeling of love is can come as a pleasant surprise.
-You knew you were going to love this baby and now you do unconditionally.
-Enjoy it and make it last a lifetime.
+For some parents, it's instantaneous; for others, it may take a while.
+Someday you'll look at your child and feel a depth of emotion you hadn't known before.
+Just how boundless that unconditional love is can come as a pleasant surprise.

 Parenting Is Letting Go

-It's the bittersweet in parenting.
 Every milestone is an accomplishment, and you can be proud you helped your child get there.
-At the same time, every milestone means your child is more independent and needs you a little less.
-When she's tiny, won't sleep through the night, and can't do for herself, you feel like it will never end.
-Then it seems like it's just the next day and she's all grown up.
+At the same time, each one means your child is more independent and needs you a little less.
+It's the bittersweet of being a parent.

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.